-The OLC relies on more than 250 elected and appointed volunteer leaders each year to guide the OLC in its activities and assist OLC staff with meeting planning, program selection, trends evaluation, and member communication.
+The OLC relies on more than 200+ elected and appointed volunteer leaders each year to guide the OLC in its activities and assist OLC staff with meeting planning, program selection, trends evaluation, and member communication.
 The OLC hears from many volunteers that their participation in OLC’s leadership has helped them improve their skills, increase their knowledge of library funding, network with more of their peers, and advance in their careers.
-OLC members have a variety of opportunities to get involved (Participation Form) in the OLC by volunteering to be on a Committee, Division, and Chapter.
+OLC members have a variety of opportunities to get involved in the OLC by volunteering to be on a Committee and/or Division.

 OLC’s membership year: January 1–December 31

-New Members: Individuals who have not previously been OLC members or for at least for five or more consecutive years.
+New Members: Individuals who have not previously been OLC members at least for five or more consecutive years.

 - Join between January 1 and June 30: Full annual membership dues.